 - Bhakti Yoga -Yoga of Devotion

 - Raja Yoga – Yoga of Meditation

-Philosophically and technically, science of classical yoga is one of the six darshana (philosophical view point), has foundation in Sankhya darshana.
-These darshana accepted the Vedas as the final authority.
+Philosophically and technically, the science of classical yoga is one of the six Darshana (philosophical viewpoint), has the foundation in Sankhya Darshana.
+These Darshana accepted the Vedas as the final authority.
 They are closely linked.
-They are are more geared towards - knowledge or mind.
+They are more geared towards - knowledge or mind.

 - Hatha Yoga – Yoga of Body, Breath/Energy and Mind

 Tantra neither accepts or rejects the Vedas, but intertwined and further strengthens the yoga philosophy and practices by providing more practical tools and techniques.
 Thus, philosophy and practices of Yoga are derived from both Vedic and Tantric systems.
 Tantric practices are more geared towards energy or power.

 There are many other kinds of Yoga available in Tantric tradition, such as Kundalini Yoga, Laya Yoga, Nada Yoga, Swara Yoga, etc. Tantra uses everything available to us to speed up the process for transcendence.Today’s Yoga

 Today, most people practice some form of Tantric Hatha Yoga.
 As per Hatha Yoga Pradipika, Hatha Yoga contains 10 major components, however, most practitioner today mainly focuses on one or two components, e.g. Asana practices and call it Yoga.

 Thus, most individuals generally define Yoga as Asana or fitness exercises which are nothing but the first step of Hatha Yoga.
 Even you are just doing yoga-asana, but the most important thing is that you have to be regular in practice to experience the benefits.
 It does not matter whatever time you can allocate from your daily life, it can be 30 minutes or an hour or two; you must be as regular as you brush your teeth.